 - Some of our clever members use the planning sheets digitally, by downloading them to their devices and using a stylus to write in their information and planning.

-- Day Planners make really great relief teacher instruction sheets!
+- Day Planners make really great substitute teacher instruction sheets!
 Print off some sets to have on hand in case you need to take time away.

 - Keep a separate plastic sleeve of Assessment Trackers (pre-filled with your students’ names) to use as class lists.
-These come in super handy on excursion clipboards, for permission slip return tracking and as makeshift rolls when a relief teacher visits.
+These come in super handy on field trip clipboards, for permission slip return tracking, and as makeshift attendance lists when a substitute teacher visits.